poltextlab/Cost-efficient-use-of-BERT-in-emotion-classification/README.md

 4. Even though k = 3 is the default for the cross-validation in the script, it can be increased to 5.
 Further than that possibly increases computing requirements tremendously while not providing notable improvements.
 The CV-loop runs 3 times by default, this can be changed.
 As values do not seem to vary much, anything above 9 runs seems unnecessary.

 Written by György Márk Kis.
-Thank you for the contributions and support from SZTAKI, MTA TK MILAB and Bálint Sass.
+Thank you for the contributions and support from MTA TK MILAB, SZTAKI, and Bálint Sass.